 Step 4) The Remote UE sends a Key request message for PC5 communication with a UE-to-network relay to the AF.
+The Remote UE includes the Relay Service Code and the Remote UE ID in the Key request message.